kiranma72/abdm-docs/content/6-M1-APIs/login-abha-id/_index.md

 # Login with ABHA (Health ID)

-This section covers the methods that must be supported for collecting the PHR Address from the user
+This section covers the login of ABHA

 - Login with Aadhaar OTP
 - Login with Mobile OTP